THE PARABLE OF THE TARES OF THE FIELD (Part 1)

 30 ‘Let both grow together until the harvest, and at the time of harvest I will say to the reapers, “First gather together the tares and bind them in bundles to burn them, but gather the wheat into my barn.”

-When the Lord Jesus had sent away the multitude that were only after His works and not His words and who were only hungry for mundane things and not heavenly things, His disciples came to Him in the house, saying,“Explain to us the parable of the tares of the field.”
+When the Lord Jesus had sent away the multitude that was only after His works and not His words and who were only hungry for mundane things and not heavenly things, His disciples came to Him in the house, saying,“Explain to us the parable of the tares of the field.”
 (Matt.
 13:36 NKJV).

 Then, the Lord Jesus opened His mouth and explained the deep meaning of the parable to them.
 We are ignorant of the truths and mysteries of God’s kingdom today because we are not passionately seeking after God and diligently seeking to obey God’s Word (Jer.
 29:13).